HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Experiments

 \subsection{Synthetic Data}

-To validate our method, we use a stochastic model generating synthetic sets of paths with varying lengths, in which a known set of paths with given length $l$ exhibit anomalous frequencies.
+We validate \methodname\ using a stochastic model that generates synthetic datasets of paths with varying lengths, in which a known set of paths with given length $l$ exhibit anomalous frequencies.
 Adopting the well-known Erd\H{o}s-R\'enyi model~\cite{erdos1960evolution}, our model generates paths in a random directed graph $G$ with $n$ nodes, where pairs of nodes are connected with probability $p$.
-Following ~\cref{def:nullmodel}, the random model generates paths based on an edge-weighted random walk in a $k$-th order De Bruijn graph of paths in the random graph $G$.
-By selectively changing transition probabilities in $\mathbf{T}^l$ (cf. \cref{def:nullmodel}), we introduce anomalous frequencies for a known set of paths at length $l$.
+Following definition \ref{def:nullmodel}, the random model generates paths based on an edge-weighted random walk in a $k$-th order De Bruijn graph of paths in the random graph $G$.
+By selectively changing transition probabilities in $\mathbf{T}^l$ (cf. definition \ref{def:nullmodel}), we introduce anomalous frequencies for a known set of paths at length $l$.
 Since all paths longer than $l$ are generated by a (Markovian) random walk on a De Bruijn graph with order $l$, these paths will not exhibit anomalous frequencies beyond those expected from the anomalous frequencies of paths of length $l$.
-For details of the random path construction, see the pseudocode in \cref{alg:synthetic-model,alg:synthetic-walk} in \cref{app:synthetic}.
-In the following we report results for graphs \(G\) with $n=50$ nodes and an edge probability of $p=0.05$ (conclusions do not depend on those parameters).
+For details of the random path construction, see \cref{alg:synthetic-model,alg:synthetic-walk} in \cref{app:synthetic}.
+In the following we report results for graphs with $n=50$ nodes and an edge probability of $p=0.05$ (our conclusions do not depend on these parameters).